Laurence Olivier: 1944–1948: Co-directing the Old Vic

 The third, and final, London season under the triumvirate was in 1946–47.
 Olivier played King Lear, and Richardson took the title role in Cyrano de Bergerac.
 Olivier would have preferred the roles to be reversed, but Richardson did not wish to attempt Lear.
 Olivier's Lear received good but not outstanding reviews.
 In his scenes of decline and madness towards the end of the play some critics found him less moving than his finest predecessors in the role.
 The influential critic James Agate suggested that Olivier used his dazzling stage technique to disguise a lack of feeling, a charge that the actor strongly rejected, but which was often made throughout his later career.
 During the run of Cyrano, Richardson was knighted, to Olivier's undisguised envy.
 The younger man received the accolade six months later, by which time the days of the triumvirate were numbered.
 The high profile of the two star actors did not endear them to the new chairman of the Old Vic governors, Lord Esher.
 He had ambitions to be the first head of the National Theatre and had no intention of letting actors run it.
 He was encouraged by Guthrie, who, having instigated the appointment of Richardson and Olivier, had come to resent their knighthoods and international fame.

-In January 1947 Olivier began working on his second film as a director, Hamlet (1948), in which he also took the lead role.
+In January 1947, Olivier began working on his second film as a director, Hamlet (1948), in which he also took the lead role.
 The original play was heavily cut to focus on the relationships, rather than the political intrigue.
 The film became a critical and commercial success in Britain and abroad, although Lejeune, in The Observer, considered it "less effective than [Olivier's] stage work. ...
 He speaks the lines nobly, and with the caress of one who loves them, but he nullifies his own thesis by never, for a moment, leaving the impression of a man who cannot make up his own mind; here, you feel rather, is an actor-producer-director who, in every circumstance, knows exactly what he wants, and gets it".
 Campbell Dixon, the critic for The Daily Telegraph thought the film "brilliant ... one of the masterpieces of the stage has been made into one of the greatest of films."
-Hamlet became the first non-American film to win the Academy Award for Best Picture, while Olivier won the Award for Best Actor.
+He won the New York Film Critics Circle Award for Best Actor and the Golden Globe Award for Best Actor in a Motion Picture – Drama.
+Hamlet became the first non-American film to win the Academy Award for Best Picture, while Olivier won Best Actor.
 (Note: The film also won Oscars for Best Art Direction and Best Costume Design, and was nominated for awards for Best Actress (Jean Simmons as Ophelia), Best Score and Olivier as Best Director.)